Bracebridge Hospital Site

 How is the 40-acre Bracebridge site being prepared to support both current and future healthcare needs?
 Are there additional costs?

 Yes, there are always costs associated with preparing land for development, but these are expected and planned for in a project of this size.
-Site preparation may include grading, access road work, environmental readiness, and utility connections—all of which have been accounted for in our capital planning process.
+Site preparation may include grading, access road work, environmental readiness, and utility connections—all of which have been accounted for in our planning process.

 The proposed site offers up to 45+ acres of land, which means the site exceeds the recommended 40 acres for a new development.
 We’ve heard questions about whether a pit or major excavation is required, and the answer is no—this site allows us to move forward with the current model without those additional challenges.